AudayBerro/TPME/readme.md

 ## Finetuned Model
-Within this directory, you'll find the necessary code and data utilized for fine-tuning a BERT model specifically tailored for the multi-labeling task using the TPME dataset.
+Within this directory, you will find the necessary code and data utilized for fine-tuning a BERT model specifically tailored for the multi-labeling task using the TPME dataset.

 **Usage:**
 To initiate the fine-tuning process, simply execute the `bert_multi_labeling.py` script using the following command: